California Dreamin’ – and Good Wine

 Though not really along the wine trail (though there is a winery in town), I visited my old homestead city of Laguna Beach in to see friends.
 This is within the Southern California wine region.
 There we dusted off a few bottles of Mionetto Prosecco (DOC) Treviso, delivered (along with grapes and cheeses) by the lovely Bascom sisters to Victoria Beach.
-Local California alternatives to this Italian sparkling wine include almond champagne from the Wilson Creek Winery in Temecula (mentioned in my book Wine and Work).
+Local California alternatives to this Italian sparkling wine include almond champagne from the Wilson Creek Winery in Temecula (mentioned in my book Vino Voices).
 There were two clear advantages to drinking Prosecco rather than local bubbly on this spring day.

 First, Mionetto is the best selling Prosecco in the U.S. It is fermented completely in a tank using the ‘Charmat’ method, and does not need to be aged, unlike champagne and sparkling wines, which are partially fermented in the bottle using the more elaborate ‘méthode champenoise.’
 This gives Prosecco it’s primary quality – freshness.
 Prosecco also shares qualities more typical of California sparkling wines and champagnes than those from Europe – more fruit and less yeast characteristics.
 This made the Prosecco perfect for a spring afternoon (paired with grapes and cheese): fruit and freshness.
 Nice choice, sisters.